mdolab/pygeo/paper/paper.md

 # Features

 ## Integrations
-pyGeo is the geometry manipulation engine within the MDO of Aircraft Configurations at High Fidelity (MACH) framework [@Kenway2014a; @Kenway2014c], which specializes in high-fidelity aerostructural optimization. pyGeo is also integrated into MPhys[^1], a more general framework for high-fidelity multiphysics problems built with OpenMDAO [@Gray2019a].
+pyGeo is the geometry manipulation engine within the MDO of Aircraft Configurations at High Fidelity (MACH) framework [@Kenway2014a; @Kenway2014c], specializing in high-fidelity aerostructural optimization. pyGeo can be used as a stand-alone package and is integrated into MPhys[^1], a more general framework for high-fidelity multiphysics problems built with OpenMDAO [@Gray2019a].
-Both MACH and MPhys use pyOptSparse [@Wu2020a] to interface with optimization algorithms.
+MACH and MPhys use pyOptSparse [@Wu2020a] to interface with optimization algorithms.

 [^1]: \url{https://github.com/OpenMDAO/mphys}

-pyGeo's interface for design variables and constraints is independent of which solvers are accessing the geometry.
+pyGeo's interface for design variables and constraints is independent of which disciplinary models access the geometry.
-This means that pyGeo geometries can interact with different types of solvers, such as structures and aerodynamics, in the same way.
+This means that pyGeo can interact with different disciplines ( such as structures and aerodynamics) in the same way.
-This also allows direct comparison of the behavior or performance of two different solvers within the same discipline using the same geometry parameterization for each, such as two different flow solvers [@Adler2022c].
+This also facilitates a direct comparison of the behavior or performance of two alternative models for a discipline using the same geometry parameterization [@Adler2022c].

 ## Geometry Parameterization with pyGeo
 pyGeo contains several options for parameterizing geometry: variations on the FFD method, interfaces to external parametric modeling tools, and an analytic parameterization.